Poison Ivy and Poison Oak

 What are poison ivy and poison oak?

-Poison ivy (a ground or climbing vine) and poison oak (a ground, climbing vine or shrub) are common plants that can cause an allergic skin rash.
+Poison ivy is a ground or climbing vine with fuzzy-bottomed green leaves.
+Poison oak is a ground, climbing vine or shrub and usually has shiny green leaves.
+Both are common plants that can cause an allergic skin rash.

 What causes poison ivy and poison oak?